Recent human evolution: Early Modern Period to present

-In the middle of the eighteenth century, the average height of Dutch soldiers was 165 cm, well below European and American averages.
-However, 150 years later, the Dutch gained an average of 20 cm while the Americans only 6 cm.
-This is due to the fact that tall Dutchmen on average had more children than those who were short, as Dutchwomen found them more attractive, and that while tall Dutchwomen on average had fewer children than those of medium heights, they did have more children than those who were short.
-Things like good nutrition and good healthcare did not play as important a role as biological evolution.
-By contrast, in some other countries such as the United States, for example, men of average height and short women tended to have more children.

 Recent research suggests that menopause is evolving to occur later.
 Other reported trends appear to include lengthening of the human reproductive period and reduction in cholesterol levels, blood glucose and blood pressure in some populations.

 Population geneticist Emmanuel Milot and his team studied recent human evolution in an isolated Canadian island using 140 years of church records.
 They found that selection favored younger age at first birth among women.
 In particular, the average age at first birth of women from Coudres Island (Île aux Coudres), 80 km northeast of Québec City, decreased by four years between 1800 and 1930.
 Women who started having children sooner generally ended up with more children in total who survive until adulthood.
 In other words, for these French-Canadian women, reproductive success was associated with lower age at first childbirth.
 Maternal age at first birth is a highly heritable trait.

 Human evolution continues during the modern era, including among industrialized nations.
 Things like access to contraception and the freedom from predators do not stop natural selection.
 Among developed countries, where life expectancy is high and infant mortality rates are low, selective pressures are the strongest on traits that influence the number of children a human has.
 It is speculated that alleles influencing sexual behavior would be subject to strong selection, though the details of how genes can affect said behavior remain unclear.